LEARNAcademy/syllabus/rails/active-record-intro.md

 ---
 ### Object-Relational Mapping
-**ORM** (Object-relational mapping) is a programming technique for converting data between incompatible systems using object-oriented programming languages.
-ORM is a tool that allows developers to write SQL queries using Rails.
+**ORM** (Object-relational mapping) is a programming technique that converts data between incompatible systems by using object-oriented programming languages.
+ORM is a tool that allows developers to mimic the structure and syntax of SQL queries while maintaining the object-oriented style of the Rails framework.

 ### Active Record
 **Active Record** is a Rails ORM.
-Active Record takes data which is stored in a database table and lets you interact with the data like a Ruby object.
+Active Record allows us to interact with data stored in a database table as though it were a Ruby object.

 ### Creating Active Record Models
-One of the great things about working with Rails is that we are provided with a collection of **generate commands** that allows us to pass information through the command line which tasks Rails with setting up the corresponding file structure.
-This is particularly helpful as Rails is very picky about its naming conventions.
-We will explore many wonderful generate commands throughout our time working with Rails.
-Today we will start with the generate command that will allow us to create a new model.
-The generate command for model takes the name of the model we intend to create, the name of each column, and the data type of each column as arguments.
+One of the advantages of working with Rails is its collection of **generate commands**.
+These commands pass information through the command line which prompts Rails to create the relevant file structure.
+This is especially helpful as Rails is very picky about its naming conventions.
+We will explore many invaluable generate commands throughout our Rails journey.
+Today, we will start with the generate command that creates a new model.
+The generate command for a model accepts the desired name of the model, the names of each column, and the corresponding data types for each column as arguments.
 The name of the model is uppercase and singular by convention.

 ```
 $ rails generate model Dog name:string breed:string age:integer